davidpet/snippets/cpp/Classes/019 - Operator Overloading - explanation.md

 Note: operators can also have __const overloading__ and stuff like that, just like any method.

 Note: due to __Argument Dependent Lookup__, operators are checked not just in the current namespace but in the namespaces of arguments to the operators.

+# Defaulted Comparisons (C++ 20)
+  - perators like operator== are not automatically created for a class
+  - but there are defaults you can implement by specifying = default
+        - only if the members are compatible

+    - operator==
+        - memberwise ==
+    - operator<=>
+        - memberwise <=>

+    - depending what you read and how you ask the question,
+        - just defaulting == and <=> might default the other 5 comparison operators